 In Nova Scotia, we know production.
 Our province is home to world-class crews, talented cast, experienced production partners and state-of-the-art post-production facilities.
 Watch our video below to see why these award-winning, highly skilled and professional technicians are in demand across the country and around the world!

-2022 was one of the busiest years for the NS screen industry, and 2023 is on track to be another banner year.
+Recent years have been some of the busiest on record for the NS Screen Industry and our mission is to ensure this continues.
 Scroll down for an up-to-date list of productions that are currently shooting in Nova Scotia.
 Please note that we are unable to provide any information on upcoming productions until they have officially released announcements regarding filming (due to confidentiality obligations).

 Production Company: Trades 1 Productions Inc.